 2nd Sunday of Lent or Reminiscere

-Today is the 2nd Sunday of Lent or Reminiscere.
-Because of Tempus Clausum (no music in mass) in his prolific Leipzig period, again no cantatas survive for this day (I'll be repeating myself a couple more Sundays I'm afraid).
+5 March 2023 – Today is the 2nd Sunday of Lent or Reminiscere.
+Because of Tempus Clausum, which meant no music in massd in his prolific Leipzig period, again no cantatas survive for this day (I'll be repeating myself a couple more Sundays I'm afraid).

 So I'm filling your Sunday playlist with three more cantatas that have an unknown occasion or first performance date.

 First up is Nach dir, Herr, verlanget mich, BWV 150, one of Bach's earliest cantatas from his period as court organist in Mühlhausen, most likely written as a homage to or for the birthday of the mayor of Mühlhausen, who supported his appointment.
 The verses contain an achrosticon (the first letter of each line spells out a word) that was long hidden through a spelling mistake in the manuscript with the name of the mayor: Doktor Conrad Meckbach.

 Next we have O ewiges Feuer, o Ursprung der Liebe, BWV 34a, a marriage cantate of which only fragments remain, and Helmut Rilling has the only recent recording of these 3 fragments.
 Unfortunately Deezer does not have this work available, so there I've selected O ewiges Feuer, o Ursprung der Liebe, BWV 34, the cantata for Whit Sunday (Pentecost) which was derived from 34a.